House Wiring Issues, Parts, and Code

 When Code allows you to design a circuit to be either 15- or 20-amp (e.g., bedrooms, living room, family room), you might want to consider the area to be covered (600 sq. ft. max. for a 15-amp circuit, 800 sq. ft. for 20-amp), the wire-size capacity of your outlet and switch boxes, the stiffness of heavier wire in the process of making connections and installing devices, the heaviest likely appliance that might be used (vacuum?), and the effect of voltage drop (greater for smaller wire and for greater distance) on lights, TVs, or computers.

 The receptacles in a home also have an amp rating.
 Whether it is a standard receptacle or a GFCI receptacle, 15-amp are the most commonly installed.
 The only cases where a 20-amp rated receptacle is required is if it is for a specific appliance known to use over 15 amps of current; such an appliance will come with one of its plug prongs turned at a different angle, which a 20-amp receptacle accommodates.
 Otherwise, where the breaker is 20-amp, you have the choice of installing 15-amp or 20-amp receptacles (or a mixture).
 But if the breaker is 15-amp, you may not have any 20-amp receptacles installed on that circuit, mostly because an appliance using over 15 amps would be fooled into thinking it would not trip if plugged in there.
-(A 2008 Code requirement for most of the 120-volt receptacles newly wired or replaced in homes is that they be of a new type -- "tamper-resistant".)
+(A 2008 Code requirement for all of the 120-volt receptacles newly wired in homes is that they be of a new type -- "tamper-resistant".)

 Light switches tend to be rated for 15 amps (20 is less common) and may control up to their amp rating worth of lights.
 So a switch on a circuit with a 20-amp breaker could be rated 15 amps, as long as it was not controlling over 15 amps of lights.
 A switch controlling a motor, such as a garbage disposal, must be rated at least 125% of the amps of the motor.